tashfiq103/com.faith.sdk.analytics/README.md

 ## Downloading "FaithAnalytics" package.

 Please go to the release section on this repository and download the latest version of "FaithAnalytics".
 Once you download the ".unityPackage", import it to your unity project.
-Once the project recompilation is complete, you will be able to see the following windows as the given screenshot below (Faith -> FaithAnalytics Integration Manager)
+Once the project recompilation is complete, you will be able to see the following windows as the given screenshot below (FAITH -> FaithAnalytics Integration Manager)

 ![](https://github.com/tashfiq103/com.faith.sdk.analytics/blob/main/_GitHubResources/ss0_menu.png)